mspncp/gosu-wiki/To Do.md

   * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
   * How would a TexturePacker like thingie work for Gosu?
   * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?
+  * Use symbols AND fixnums for button ids?